firstpromoter/fpr-instructions/integrations/django.md

 ## Main tracking script

 1. Locate your base template.
 In most Django projects, there’s a base HTML file that serves as the foundation for all other templates in the project.
 This is usually located in your templates directory and is often named base.html.
-2. Locate the `<head>` tag.
-It is typically at the top of your template document, right after the opening `<html>` tag.
+2. Locate the `&lt;head&gt;` tag.
+It is typically at the top of your template document, right after the opening `&lt;html&gt;` tag.
 3. Add the below code into the head section of your website before.
-Preferably before the closing head tag `</head>`
+Preferably before the closing head tag `&lt;/head&gt;`
 4. Save your changes and check.

 ```html